20 Somebody to Love Me (2012)

 No.7 To Be Reborn (1987)

-A beautiful music video by Jean Baptise Mondino.
-It opens up like a story book telling a story about being reborn again.
-Music video was then copied from "Madonna" for "This Use To Be My Playground" George said as a joke "This use to be my video".
+A beautiful music video by Jean-Baptise Mondino.
+It opens up like a storybook telling a story about being reborn again.
+The music video was then copied from "Madonna" for "This Use To Be My Playground" George said as a joke "This use to be my video".
 Fan favorite.
 View it now in HD.
 A Boy George Fever exclusive.

 # 06 The Crying Game (1992)